csarven/lr-thesis/README.md

 * Scholarly Communications and the Semantic Web (too broad; more like a subject classifications)
 * Enabling Decentralised Accessible Knowledge Through Linked Research (good, but only reflects the static part of the work)
 * Linked Research as Decentralised Scholarly Communication (broadest title in terms of workflow support.. doesn't say anything about knowledge model)
-* Linked Research as an application of hypermedia for scholarly communication (possibly best, traditinal terminology in CS - still a bit highlevel)
+* Linked Research as an application of hypermedia for scholarly communication (possibly best, traditional terminology in CS - still a bit highlevel)
 * Enabling Decentralised Scholarly Communication
 * Enabling Scholarly Communication to use the native Web
 * Enabling Social and Semantic Web in Scholarly Communication